Water-Imagery-Sensing/water-level-est-v1/docs/index.md

 With these inputs the following steps occur:
 1. Mask Extraction - A mask of the water in the image is extracted.
 This can be done with a Neural network such as the segment anything model (SAM).
 2. Mask Cleaning - The mask is often full of unwanted holes and artifacts.
 To fix this a series of dialations and errosions that expand and contract the mask are used to filled the empty space.
-3. Edge Extraction - To extract the edges of the mask, first diatliton is applied to the mask.
-Is shirnks the mask by 1 pixel.
+3. Edge Extraction - To extract the edges of the mask, first dialation is applied to the mask.
+This shrinks the mask by 1 pixel.
 Then the smaller mask is subtracted from the original to leave just the edge pixels as a mask.

 <img src="assets/extraction_steps1-3.png" alt="Extraction Steps 1 to 3" width="100%">

 4. Edge Trimming - Since short edges are likely to only be artifcats, the edges are labeled using 4-connectivity and edges that are too short are removed.
 The result is a clean edge mask that can be used for extracting pixel values.
 <img src="assets/extraction_steps4.png" alt="Extraction Step 4" width="100%">
-5. Compute Weighted Median - Use the edge mask to extract the corresponding elevation and depth values.
-Using these values, computed the weighted median for each river bank using the distance from the camera as a weight (closer = larger weight).
-To account for instances where very small changes in the pixel locations result in major elevation changes, a confidence score is also computed based on the gradient of elevation map and pixels with a very large gradient are given a lower confidence score and weight.
+6. Compute Weighted Median - First the edge mask is used to extract the corresponding elevation and depth values.
+Using these values, the weighted median is computed for each river bank using the distance from the camera as a weight (closer = larger weight).
+To account for instances where very small changes in the pixel locations result in major elevation changes, a confidence score is also computed based on the gradient of the elevation map and pixels with a very large gradient are given a lower confidence score and weight.
-6. Combine Banks - Finally, combine the estimates from each bank using the variance in banks water level predictions.
+7. Combine Banks - Finally, the estimates from each bank are combined using the variance in banks water level predictions.
 The result is the predicted water level.
 <img src="assets/extraction_steps5-6.png" alt="Extraction Steps 5 to 6" width="100%">

 ## Results
 We tested our algorithm on a total of 8 different sites, each with a variety of setups and characteristics.
-For all sites we used the masks fpr the images to generate our elevation map and then tested our extraction using these same masks.
+For all sites we used the masks for the images to generate our elevation map, and then tested our extraction using these same masks.
 For three sites, we additionally tested on completely different images of the site not used to generate the depth map.
 Even when tested on unseen images, our method performed very well matching the general trends of the true data.

 | Number | Site                                                   | Seen/Unseen/Both?| MEA (ft.) |
 |-|-------------------------------------------------------------- | ---- | -----       |